Foxentry/php-sdk/README.md

 ## Installation

-To begin using the Foxentry PHP API Client Library, follow these installation steps:
+To begin using the Foxentry PHP API Client library, follow these installation steps:

 ### With Composer